-$20MM IN FUNDING ANNOUNCED FOR THE CONSERVATION INNOVATION GRANTS (CIG) PROGRAM
+$20MM IN FUNDING ANNOUNCED FOR THE CIG PROGRAM

 Since 2009, USDA has invested over $145 million to fund nearly 400 national and regional CIG awards (see past successful projects here).
 The 2016 CIG announcement of funding has been released with the program aiming to spark the development and adoption of cutting-edge conservation technologies and approaches for farmers, ranchers and other landowners while benefiting the environment.
 The grant is administered through USDA’s Natural Resources Conservation Service (NRCS) and part of the Environmental Quality Incentives Program (EQIP).